History of Mongolia: Xiongnu (209 BC – 93 AD)

-In AD 48, the Xiongnu empire was weakened as it was divided into the southern and northern Xiongnu.
+In 48 AD, the Xiongnu empire was weakened as it was divided into the southern and northern Xiongnu.
 The northern Xiongnu migrated to the west.
-They established Üeban state (160–490) in modern Kazakhstan and Hunnic Empire (370s–469) in Europe.
-The Xianbei that were under the Xiongnu rebelled in AD 93, ending the Xiongnu domination in Mongolia.
+They established Üeban state (160–490) in modern Kazakhstan and the Hunnic Empire (370s–469) in Europe.
+The Xianbei that were under the Xiongnu rebelled in 93 AD, ending the Xiongnu domination in Mongolia.

 Recent excavations of Xiongnu graves at the site Gol Mod in the Khairkhan of Arkhangai province, discovered bronze decorations with images of a creature resembling the unicorn and images of deities resembling the Greco-Roman deities.
-These discoveries lead to a hypothesis that the Xiongnu had relations with the Greco-Roman world 2000 years ago.
+These discoveries lead to a hypothesis that the Xiongnu had relations with the Greco-Roman world 2,000 years ago.

-Xianbei state (147–234)
+Xianbei (147–234)

-Although the Xiongnu finally had been split into two parts in AD 48, the Xianbei (or Hsien-pei in Wade–Giles) had moved (apparently from the east) into the region vacated by the Xiongnu.
-The Xianbei were the northern branch of the Donghu (or Tung Hu, the Eastern Hu), a proto-Mongol group mentioned in Chinese histories as existing as early as the 4th century BC.
-The language of the Donghu is believed to be proto-Mongolic to modern scholars.
+The Xianbei (or Hsien-pei in Wade–Giles) were the northern branch of the Donghu (or Tung Hu, the Eastern Hu), a proto-Mongol group mentioned in Chinese histories as existing as early as the 4th century BC.
+The language of the Donghu is believed to be proto-Mongolic by modern scholars.
 The Donghu were among the first peoples conquered by the Xiongnu.
 Once the Xiongnu state weakened, however, the Donghu rebelled.
 By the 1st century AD, two major subdivisions of the Donghu had developed: the proto-Mongolic Xianbei in the north and the Wuhuan in the south.
+When the Xiongnu split into two parts in AD 48, the Xianbei moved (apparently from the east) into the region vacated by the Xiongnu.

 The Xianbei gained strength beginning from the 1st century AD and were consolidated into a state under Tanshihuai in 147.
 He expelled the Xiongnu from Jungaria, and pushed the Dingling to the north of the Sayans, thus securing domination of the Mongolic elements in what is now Khalkha and Chaharia.
 The Xianbei successfully repelled an invasion of the Han dynasty in 167 and conquered areas of northern China in 180.

-There are various hypotheses about the language and ethnic links of the Xianbei and the most widely accepted version suggests that the Xianbei were a Mongolic ethnic group and their branches are the ancestors of many Mongolic peoples such as the Rouran, Khitan and Menggu Xibei, who are suggested to be the proto-Mongols.

-The ruler of the Xianbei state was elected by a congress of the nobility.
+There are various hypotheses about the language and ethnic links of the Xianbei and the most widely accepted version suggests that the Xianbei were a Mongolic ethnic group and their branches are the ancestors of many Mongolic peoples such as the Rouran, Khitan and Menggu Xibei, who are suggested to be proto-Mongols.
+The ruler of the Xianbei state was elected by a congress of nobility.
 The Xianbei used woodcut tallies called Kemu as a form of non-verbal communication.
 Besides extensive livestock husbandry, the Xianbei were also engaged on a limited scale in farming and handicraft.
 The Xianbei fractured in the 3rd century.

 The Xianbei established an empire, which, although short-lived, gave rise to numerous tribal states along the Chinese frontier.
 Among these states was that of the Toba (T'o-pa in Wade–Giles), a subgroup of the Xianbei, in modern China's Shanxi Province.